 Environmental, social and governance

-Ruffer actively seeks to integrate environmental, social and corporate governance (ESG) issues into its investment process and in doing so employs a dedicated manager for responsible investment and ESG issues.
+Ruffer actively seeks to integrate environmental, social and corporate governance (ESG) issues into its investment process and in doing so employs a dedicated director for responsible investment and ESG issues.
 The firm is also a subscriber to the UN Principles for Responsible Investment.
 Ruffer believes that ESG factors are often a signal of management quality, particularly over the long–term, and good practice in this regard is likely to be consistent with good corporate performance.
 As such, ESG factors are considered alongside other factors when an investment decision is made.
-Additionally, Ruffer engages with the management of investee companies directly via one–on–one meetings at Ruffer’s offices and will vote on AGM or EGM resolutions where either Ruffer’s clients have a material interest in the company or the value of the holding is material to Ruffer clients.
+Additionally, Ruffer engages with the management of investee companies directly via one–on–one meetings and will vote on AGM or EGM resolutions where either Ruffer’s clients have a material interest in the company or the value of the holding is material to Ruffer clients.

 Ruffer also considers, and agrees where appropriate, to requests from clients to impose restrictions on certain types of investment and screens companies to ensure their activities are consistent with clients’ specific investment restrictions.